Ranjith-Kumar-47/Movie-Databae-Management-System/README.md

 # Movie-Databae-Management-System
- ● A website used for storing movies details (newly released movies or old movies).
- ● The website build using HTML, CSS and JSP(Jakarta Server Pages) as frontend.
+ ● A website used for storing movies details (newly released movies or old movies). \n ● The website build using HTML, CSS and JSP(Jakarta Server Pages) as frontend.
  ● JAVA, SERVLETS(basics) AND MYSQL database as backend.
  ● The website includes Admin Login (Username and Password)